Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If you are unable to find the truth right where you are, where else do you expect to find it?"
+> "You will have bad times, but they will always wake you up to the stuff you weren't paying attention to."
-> — **Dogen**
+> — **Robin Williams**

 ---